Relax594/VintedSeekers/README.md

 **Is the bot equipped with 0 delay?** Yes, this Vinted bot is equipped with 0 delay technology, announcements arrive instantly with a notification.

+**Do you support my Vinted region?** This Vinted bot supports every Vinted region in existance.

 **Can I refer a friend?** Yes, you can refer a friend!
-And the best about this is, that you receive a free month in return!
+And the best about this is, that you receive a **free** month in return!

 [Join Now](https://discord.gg/QHUzScS7Fj)